Dynamo Dresden: Capital dominance (1978–1991)

 East German football had generally been set up in favour of the designated football clubs (FC), who had access to talents within designated areas.
 Dynamo Dresden was a center of excellence in Bezirk Dresden, which meant that the club had privileged access to talents in the whole regional district.
 However, BFC Dynamo would be able to draw on talents from all parts of East Germany, except Bezirk Dresden.
-The club benefited from a nation-wide scouting network, supported by numerous training centers (TZ) of SV Dynamo.
+The club benefited from a nationwide scouting network, supported by numerous training centers (TZ) of SV Dynamo.
 BFC Dynamo would have the best material conditions in the league and the best team by far.
 BFC Dynamo won ten consecutive titles, from 1979 to 1988.
-Of all clubs, Dynamo Dresden were the most affected by their success, finishing runners-up on six occasions.
+Of all clubs, Dynamo Dresden was the most affected by their success, finishing runners-up on six occasions.